Aptivi-Archives/msbuild-offline-packaging/README.md

 # MSBuild Offline Packaging

 This is a new iteration for MSBuild offline packaging.
-Currently, it's WIP.
-When we finish it, we can release everything, including instructions and the required NuGet packages.
+To initialize the offline package, follow these steps:

+1. Clone this repository
+2. Fetch the submodules by running `git submodule update --init`
+3. Run initializeoffline.sh

+To build MSBuild offline, use `./build.sh --restore --build --configuration Release-MONO /p:DisableNerdbankVersioning=true` from the msbuild directory.